CobayaSampler/cobaya/docs/sampler_mcmc.rst

 irregular, you should probably set ``learn_proposal: False``; however the MCMC sampler is not likely to work well in this case and other samplers designed for multi-modal distributions may be much more efficient.

-If you don't know how good your initial guess for the starting point and covariance, a number of initial *burn in* samples can be ignored from the start of the chains (e.g. 10 per dimension).
+If you don't know how good your initial guess for the starting point and covariance is, a number of initial *burn in* samples can be ignored from the start of the chains (e.g. 10 per dimension).
 This can be specified with the parameter ``burn_in``.
 These samples will be ignored for all purposes (output, convergence, proposal learning...).
 Of course there may well also be more burn in after these points are discarded, as the chain points converge (and, using ``learn_proposal``, the proposal estimates